openhoat/deno-precise/README.md

 $ █
 ```

-### Cluster
+### Multi CPU cores

+Precise provides two ways to use multiple CPU cores:

-Precise provides a cluster component proxifying the requests to workers, an easy way to use multiple CPU cores.
+- the first is based on a web cluster component proxifying the requests to workers, an easy way to use multiple CPU cores.
+- the second one is based on request workers

+### Web cluster

+One front web server acting as a reverse proxy towards multiple backend web servers.

 [`demo/sample11.ts`](demo/sample11.ts):